chrismcc-gmail/dovecot-virtual-sendmail/README.md

 most config files are added before the rpm packages.
 You can see the differences with diff, like diff -u /etc/mail/sendmail.mc.rpmnew /etc/mail/sendmail.mc

+Learn how README.md formatting works so this is more readable.